-Between the different sales tax rules for each state, the introduction of new tax laws for out-of-state ecommerce sellers and marketplaces, and the penalties of overcharging or failing to remit sales tax, there’s no denying the sales tax compliance process has become more complicated over time.
+Between the different sales tax rules for each state, the introduction of new tax laws for out-of-state ecommerce sellers, and the penalties of overcharging or failing to remit sales tax, there’s no denying the sales tax compliance process has become more complicated over time.

 Luckily, it’s easy to know where and when you may need to collect sales tax, and to collect accurately with product- and location-specific rates, with Shopify Tax.

 What is sales tax?